 6. Able to work with many types of people

-You must be relatable to many types of people ranging from your organization’s clients, donors to volunteers
+Being able to connect with many types of people is a rare quality.
+You must be relatable to many types of people ranging from your organization’s clients, donors to volunteers.

 8. Emotional intelligence